pderichai/uw-nlp-capstone/index.md

 Cons:
   * Requires significant compute power.
   * Very likely that this will not give interesting results.
+  * Beating the performance of BERT will be difficult.

 #### Biasing Models with Human Attention